Ewan-D/_vsDyslexior/src/posts/start.md

 filtering in through the gaps of the curtains.
 I cough a little pathetically and turn pulling a woollen throw about me that is ever to slightly to small and the movement leaves my feet open to the cold.
-I groan and wrinkling my noes in defiance I squint at the red numbers of the beside alarm clock and vaguely start to do some calculating fighting inwardly all the while.
+I groan and wrinkling my noes in defiance I squint at the red numbers of the bedside alarm clock and vaguely start to do some calculating fighting inwardly all the while.
 Coffee, glasses, work, brush teeth - whats the order again?